thorsten/phpMyFAQ/API.md

 REST API and offers APIs for various services like fetching the phpMyFAQ version or doing a search against the phpMyFAQ installation.

-## Open Endpoints
+## Public Endpoints

-Open endpoints require no Authentication.
+Public endpoints require no Authentication.

 ### General APIs